kancherladivya307-pixel/oracle-to-snowflake-def/docs/step-01-ec2/README.md

 04. Launched EC2 instance
 05.Update Operating System-System packages verified and up to date using dnf.
 06. Install Git and basic utilities-Git installed and verified using git --version.
+07. Python virtual environment
+On Amazon Linux 2023, Python virtual environment support is included by default.
+Created and activated a Python virtual environment using python3 -m venv.